catalyst-cloud/catalystcloud-docs/source/tutorials/downloading-compute-instances-volumes.rst

 downloaded using the glance client.

-This tutorial assumes you have installed the OpenStack command line tools and sourced an openrc file, as explained on :ref:`command-line-tools`.
+This tutorial assumes you have installed the OpenStack command line tools and sourced an openrc file, as explained on :ref:`command-line-interface`.

 Identifying the volume(s)
 =========================